CJepps/Simmer-recipe-sharing/README.md

 ```python
 debug=True
 ```
-Whenever the app crashed, debugger displayed an error message that made it clear what was causing the error.
-I was able to resolve issues by going back to the routes and templates and examining the relevant code.
+Whenever the app crashed I was able to resolve issues by going back to the routes and templates and examining the relevant code by looking at the trace backs in the debugger.

 **User Registration**
 To test this, I created my own account and tested website features with it.
 I can log in, add, edit, and delete my own recipes.
 I also made test accounts to see if it was possible to delete or edit another user's recipes from another account.